gravitational/teleport/rfd/0093-offline-access.md

 ```

 However, the decision if the connection should be established is ultimately made by the node, not the Auth server.
 The node
-performs an RBAC check on all inbound connections to determines if among other things per-session MFA is required and the MFA ceremony was
+performs an RBAC check on all inbound connections to determine if among other things per-session MFA is required and the MFA ceremony was
 performed.
 Thus, `tsh` should **always** attempt to connect to a node even if the `proto.AuthService/IsMFARequired` RPC fails.
 In the worst
 case this makes `tsh ssh` for per-session MFA enabled connections take longer to fail.
 But that cost comes at the ability to allow all
 users that will never have to perform per-session MFA to be able to connect to nodes without needing the Auth server if they already